 The 7-year Property Market Cycle

-It is impossible for buyers entering the market to know whether an agent is long-established or one of the newbies.
-They all have smart websites and with the proliferation of multi-listing sites such as Resales Online many don’t even bother with an office.
-They much prefer the low-overhead option of a laptop and mobile phone.
+It is almost impossible for buyers entering the market to know whether the agent they are dealing with is long-established or one of the newbies.
+They all have smart websites and with the proliferation of multi-listing sites such as Resales Online many don’t even bother with an office, preferring the no-overhead option of a laptop and mobile phone.
 If you find yourself on the website of one of these you will be dealing with someone who will have no direct listings and will have seen few, or even none, of the properties on show.
 Others are opening mega-offices with big numbers of back-office support staff, the very model that didn’t work last time around.
-Even worse, some involved in failed businesses in the crash are re-entering the market in new premises under new names.
-But there’s no way a buyer entering the market now could know any of this.
+Even worse, some of those involved in failed businesses in the crash are re-entering the market in new premises under new names but a buyer entering the market now won’t know any of this.

 So if you must use an agent for a purchase in Spain ask them just three simple questions to have the best chance of avoiding the worst pitfalls: 1) how long have you been open for business?
 2) how much commission do you charge the seller? and 3) have you actually seen the property you are taking me to see?
 If they are reluctant to answer, choose someone else or call The Property Finders.
 Now the surge of post-pandemic buyers seems to have run its course and the market is returning to more normal levels of new demand I predict that many of the more recently opened estate agents are in for a bit of a reality check.

 view our socials